 Is Slow Travel in Europe Safe?

 If you’re itching to return to Europe, but concerned about Covid-19, slow travel can be a safer way to go.
-By staying in only one or two locations verses hopping around to multiple destinations, you’ll not only experience a richer and more rewarding travel experience but lower your risk of catching the dreaded virus.
+By staying in only one or two locations versus hopping around to multiple destinations, you’ll not only experience a richer and more rewarding travel experience but lower your risk of catching the dreaded virus.

 Like any good trip, slow travel starts with planning.
 And the most important factor is to not over schedule your itinerary.
 Focus on what you’ll enjoy the most.
 Instead of attempting to see every tourist attraction, select the sights and experiences most important to you and which will bring you the greatest joy.
 To learn more about this style of travel, read The Art of Slow Travel.